sVoxelDev/minecraft-server-template/README.md

 The stack will be deploy with a standalone dynmap webserver and dynmap has to be configured accordingly.
 To make things easier this template comes with a dynmap `configuration.txt` and preconfigured web directory that works out of the box.

-The dynmap can be accessed using `https://map.your-server.net` and is secured with a lets-encrypt certificate by default.
+To enable the dynmap integration download the [dynmap plugin](https://www.spigotmc.org/resources/dynmap.274/) and drop it into the `plugins/` directory.
+The dynmap can then be accessed using `https://map.your-server.net`.

+## Player Analytics

+Download the[player analytics](https://www.spigotmc.org/resources/plan-player-analytics.32536/) plugin drop it into the `plugins/` and `proxy-plugins/` directory.
+Restart your server and access PLAN under `plan.your-server.net`.

 ## Backup